SujanRai08/Amazon_sales_etl_pipeline_analytics/Readme.md

 # ETL Pipeline for Sales Data Analytics
+# Data is taken from kaggle with amazon_sales_data

 ### Project Overview
 This project focuses on building an ETL (Extract,Transform, Load) pipeline that processes sales data,performs data cleaning and transformation, and loads the final dataset into a PostgreSQL database for analytical reporting.